 Looking for gluten-free recipes and resources?
 This Everything Gluten Free page is a library of everything gluten free we’ve worked on.

 You’ll notice this recipe uses coconut aminos.
 Have you tried this before?
-It’s a liquid made from coconut sap.
-It’s dark and salty and a little sweet.
-It’s similar in taste to soy sauce—but without the soy.
+It’s a liquid made from coconut sap which is dark, salty and a little sweet.
+The flavor is similar to soy sauce—but without the soy.
 It’s also gluten-free!

 If you’re like me and always looking for a way to keep your family’s sugar intake on the low side, this recipe has you covered.
 I use a honey alternative and a no-sugar-added ketchup.